-This article describes how to use the One-Vs-All Multiclass module in Azure Machine Learning Studio, to create a classification model that can predict multiple classes, using the "one vs. all" approach.
+This article describes how to use the One-Vs-All Multiclass module in Azure Machine Learning Studio (classic), to create a classification model that can predict multiple classes, using the "one vs. all" approach.

 This module is useful for creating models that predict three or more possible outcomes, when the outcome depends on continuous or categorical predictor variables.
 This method also lets you use binary classification methods for issues that require multiple output classes.